-Exercise is clearly one of the best ways to get your “T” levels back to where they should be, as proven by decades of clinical trials.
+It might not affect you overnight but exercise is clearly one of the best ways to get your “T” levels back to where they should be, as proven by decades of clinical trials.

 In one prominent 2012 study, researchers compared testosterone levels between sedentary men (i.e. the couch-sitters) vs. those men who were physically active.
 The results were clear: testosterone levels were significantly higher in the men who were active.
 Not surprisingly, those men also had higher sperm counts and healthier levels of other hormones.

 But again, here’s the key point to remember: not all exercising is made equal when it comes to testosterone enhancement.

 General exercise commonly won’t increase your “T” as much as the powerlifting and HIIT routines listed above.
 But studies show it still beats sitting in front of the TV.
 Also, there are simple ways to get the most T-boosting benefits out of your everyday physical activities.

 - Do sprints in short bursts, rather than long jogs.
 Try 200-meter sprints (half the track), followed by 200 meters of walking.
 Then sprint another 200 meters (repeat this 4-5 times).

 - Try road cycling or mountain biking, rather than riding on level, paved trails.
 Both road cycling and mountain biking function like a HIIT workout when the terrain is hilly, offering varying difficulty.